 A voltmeter is basically one part of a multimeter.
 This means that voltmeters are generally cheaper than multimeters.
 A voltmeter only measures volts where multimeters can measure multiple things.

-With this information you can also assume with good reason that voltmeters can be used for less things than multimeters.
-Voltmeters are good for electrical work, electrical enginering, and household appliences.
+With this information, you can also assume with good reason that voltmeters can be used for fewer things than multimeters.
+Voltmeters are good for electrical work, electrical engineering, and household appliences.
 Multimeters can be used in pretty much any field.

 If you work in science or labs though, then you may use an advanced multimeter.
 Voltmeters and multimeters really aren't that different.
 They both work with coils and magnetic fields, but a voltmeter is just one part of a multimeter.

-Now you should have a better understanding of when you might use a voltmeter verses a multimeter and have a better understanding of the differences between the two.
+Now you should have a better understanding of when you might use a voltmeter versus a multimeter and have a better understanding of the differences between the two.